RikDuijm/travel-guide/README.md

 They have a strong interest in culture, charming hotels, local life and love good food.
 They are looking for secret tips, the gems among the large offer.
 They want something distinctive, something that displays locality and personality instead of, for example, the clinical hotels or restaurants that one could find in every country in the world.

 **What's cultural appropriate for the audience?**<br>
 In its suggestions, the site must emenate that the customer is understood / the operator knows who that is.
-Like this, the client becomes convinced that this is the right tour operator: also having personality and an opinion based upon expertise.
+Like this, the client becomes reassured that this is the right tour operator: also having personality and an opinion based upon expertise.
 This site is no Google, no TripAdvisor or booking.com, with hundreds of addresses and thousands of often very subjective opinions.
 No, it's from a local specialist with sublime expertise.

 ### <a name="user-stories"></a>User Stories
 **As the touroperator, I would like to distinguish myself from my competition by offering an application that:**<br>